-If a Fund is investing in US property, a LLC (Limited Liability Company) needs to be set up to facilitate the investment.
+If an SMSF is investing in US property, an LLC (Limited Liability Company) needs to be set up to facilitate the investment.

-When registering the LLC with the Internal Revenue Service, Trustees need to ensure that the SMSF holds a 100% interest in the LLC.
-A Register of Members will be issued noting that the SMSF is the legal owner of the LLC.
+When registering an LLC with the Internal Revenue Service, Trustees need to ensure that the SMSF holds a 100% interest in the LLC.
+A Register of Members will be issued and this should note the SMSF as the legal owner of the LLC.
 A sample Register of Members can be viewed by clicking on the button below:

 To obtain a copy of the form 8832, please click on the button below:

 In order for the SMSF to be compliant, the US bank account needs to be held with an Approved Deposit Taking Institution (ADI).
 Otherwise, the SMSF may be in breach of the in-house asset test.
 A list of ADIs is included here for your reference:List of Authorised Deposit Taking Institutions

 For a typical structure needed for USA property investment, please see here.